 This information is mainly aimed towards helping students who have never submitted a conference abstract before.
-The purpose of an abstract is to summarise, in one paragraph of 300 words or less, the major aspects of the paper you want to present in 15minutes.
+The purpose of an abstract is to summarise, in one paragraph of 250 words, the major aspects of the paper you want to present in 20minutes.
 It has to contain three main elements: (1) Title, (2) Submitter contact details, and (3) Abstract submission content.

 Your title should be succinct yet clearly describe your presentation.
 It can be 12 words or less and should, where appropriate, include clear indications of the location(s) and period(s) discussed.
 Please use sentence case (i.e. the first letter of the sentence is capitalised, with the rest being lowercase except for proper nouns and acronyms).
 It is better to avoid any abbreviations in the title.